VW plans job cuts: 35,000 jobs in Wolfsburg affected!

 The perspective workshop

-In the "Perspective workshop", affected employees will find support from job coaches that help you create a personal development plan.
-The aim is to make the smoothest possible transition for the employees concerned without being financially needed.
-The creation of new perspectives in a changing labor market is more important than ever, especially in times when Volkswagen has to secure its competitiveness in an increasingly challenging environment.
+In the “Perspective Workshop”, affected employees find support from job coaches who help them create a personal development plan.
+The aim is to make the transition as smooth as possible for the affected employees without them experiencing financial hardship.
+Creating new perspectives in a changing job market is more important than ever, especially in times when Volkswagen has to secure its competitiveness in an increasingly challenging environment.

-The pressure on Volkswagen is growing steadily.
-The demand for traditional combustion models such as the Golf and the Tiguan has increased in recent years, so that special shifts were driven in the main plant.
-Nevertheless, the head of the management council, Daniela Cavallo, warns that sales of the golf should fall and that problems with the utilization in Wolfsburg could arise because production to Mexico is to be shifted.
-The transformation of the work to new e-models stipulates that from 2027 a four-day working week may be considered.
+The pressure on Volkswagen is constantly growing.
+The demand for traditional combustion engine models such as the Golf and the Tiguan has increased in recent years, so that special shifts have been run at the main plant.
+Nevertheless, the head of the group works council, Daniela Cavallo, warns that sales of the Golf could fall and problems with capacity utilization could arise in Wolfsburg, as production is to be relocated to Mexico.
+The factory's transformation to new electric models means a four-day working week may be considered from 2027.

 Despite the major challenges, Volkswagen recently achieved record sales of around 332.3 billion euros.
-This is also reflected in an operational result, which grew by two percent from 2022 to 2023.
-It is interesting, however, that the expectations for 2024 had to be corrected downwards because fewer vehicles are sold.
-Especially the sales market in Asia, especially in China, is worried, and competitive pressure from local manufacturers is increasing.
+This is also reflected in an operating result, which grew by two percent from 2022 to 2023.
+What is interesting, however, is that expectations for 2024 had to be revised downwards because fewer vehicles will be sold.
+The sales market in Asia, especially in China, is particularly worrying, and competitive pressure from local manufacturers is increasing.

-Volkswagen has recognized that it is not only about the job cuts, but also about the future viability of the company.
-Therefore, cost cuts and operational savings in all areas are necessary in order to be able to exist in global competition.
-Volkswagen boss Oliver Blume will take part in the Federal Chancellery in order to discuss how jobs can be secured and competitiveness can be increased, while the Federal Ministry of Economics has announced measures to promote electromobility.
+Volkswagen has recognized that it is not just about job cuts, but also about the future viability of the company.
+Therefore, cost reductions and operational savings are necessary in all areas in order to survive in global competition.
+Volkswagen boss Oliver Blume will attend the upcoming industry summit at the Federal Chancellery to discuss how jobs can be secured and competitiveness increased, while the Federal Ministry of Economics has announced measures to promote electromobility.